ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 functions have a dangerous trap for inexperienced programmers.
 Your function can appear to work for small inputs (during testing), but then fail catastrophically in the field when exposed to large inputs.
-This is one argument *against* using recursive functions, but for using explicit `while` loops when possible.
+This is one argument *against* using recursive functions; instead, use explicit `while` loops when possible.

 ## Mutable Records, References (Again!) and Arrays
 Previously we mentioned records in passing.
 These are like C `struct`s: